opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_bge-rerank-m3-v2_model_deployed_on_Sagemaker.md

 ]
 ```

-The connector `post_process_function` transforms the model's output into a format that the [Reranker processor](https://opensearch.org/docs/latest/search-plugins/search-pipelines/rerank-processor/) can interpretm, and order result by index.
+The connector `post_process_function` transforms the model's output into a format that the [Reranker processor](https://opensearch.org/docs/latest/search-plugins/search-pipelines/rerank-processor/) can interpret, and order result by index.
 This adapted format is as follows:
 ```json
 {
   "inference_results": [